Moonee-Publishing-LTD/MoonSDK_FullVersion/README.md

 This section is here for cases where you are not using the events methods.

 1. Create a Game analytics account and asset using this [link](https://tool.gameanalytics.com/login?redirect=%252F).
-2. If your game is level-based, make sure to have the events:
+2. If your game is level-based, we are sending it automaticaly via the "leevl start" and "level complete"
-   - Start
-   - Complete
-   - Fail
-3. Make sure to have the level events naming in the format:
-   - “Level0001”
-   - “Level0002”
-   (Make sure to start from level 0001 and not from 0000)
-4. Grant us Admin access to the app on Game Analytics:
+3. Grant us Admin access to the app on Game Analytics:
    - Settings -> Users -> Invite users -> for this user erez@moonee.io
   </details>